naiymu/konnichiwa/README.md

 Run the `scripts/modification/refresh_db.php` file and check the output for any errors, which you need to correct manually.

+You can also name the file something other than `data.json` and then run the script as `php refresh_db.php [FILENAME]`.

 ### manual
 You can also add directories completely manually by going to `[hostname]/add.php` and filling out the form for each directory.
 If you have